Integrating Over-the-Air Federated Learning and Non-Orthogonal Multiple Access: What Role can RIS Play?: System Model

-where ${\rm MSE} (\hat{s}, s)$ can also be regarded as the interference-plus-noise power experienced by the AirFL users.
-Hence, the achievable computation rate for global model aggregation can be given in the following definition.
+where ${\rm MSE} (\hat{s}, s)$ can be regarded as the interference-plus-noise power experienced by AirFL users.
+Since ${\rm MSE} (\hat{s}, s)$ can effectively measure the computation distortion of all AirFL users, we are now interested in quantifying the system rate for the collaborative computation.
+To this end, the achievable computation rate of global model aggregation is defined as follows.

-\begin{definition} \emph{For AirFL users, the computation rate of model aggregation over a noisy multiple-access channel can be defined as
+\begin{definition} \emph{For AirFL users, the computation rate of model aggregation over a noisy multiple-access channel can be defined as \cite{Ni2021Over, Hu2021ICASSP}

 where $\mathbb{E} ( |\hat{s}|^2)$ can be deemed as the total received power of the reconstructed signal.} \end{definition}